 - 21 private equity and venture capital deals worth $ 2.1 bn in 2017 and six deals worth $ 226 mn in January-April, 2018 in the Indian eCommerce sector.

-The rapid rise of eCommerce in India is driven by a host of factors such as growing mobile subscribers, high rate of internet penetration, growing usage of credit cards, and India’s large young population.
+The rapid rise of E-Commerce in India is driven by a host of factors such as growing mobile subscribers, high rate of internet penetration, growing usage of credit cards, and India’s large young population.
 The Governments proactive attempts to encourage digital payments and extend the digital economy to rural areas of the country in the digital ecosystem act as additional catalysts.
 The factors driving eCommerce in India can be categorized as organic and inorganic demand drivers.

 Organic demand drivers: Not only is India home to the 1.37 bn people but it is also the largest children’s population in the world with over 120 mn infants in the 0-4 age group.
 It is predicted that 75% of the population by 2020 will belong to the technologically aware Gen Z. This population growth is also complemented by changing affluence and by extension expenditure trends of consumers.
 India’s income pyramid has transformed itself into a diamond as household incomes grow.
 In terms of spending, the two top consumer categories—elite and affluent—will become the largest combined segment by 2025, accounting for 40% of consumption compared with 27% in 2016.
 The rapidly falling price of smartphones and fast growing internet penetration has seen a drastic increase in sales of smartphones.
 Studies indicate that by 2025, 60% of India’s population will have a smartphone and fast and reliable data connectivity and 450 mn of India’s buyers will be digitally influenced.

-Inorganic demand drivers: Acknowledging the potential and impact of eCommerce the Government of India has taken drastic steps to ensure continued growth of internet penetration and encourage the development of a digitally influenced population.
+Inorganic demand drivers: Acknowledging the potential and impact of eCommerce the Government of India has taken drastic steps to ensure the continued growth of internet penetration and encourage the development of a digitally influenced population.
 The government’s JAM trinity initiative has linked over 736 mn bank accounts to Aadhar in an attempt to increase digitalized financial inclusion and encompassed over 450 mn internet users in India.
 Under the “Digital India” initiative GoI has enrolled over 8.1 mn individuals for digital literacy programs and set up 2.5 lakh Common Service Centres in rural India.

 The promising growth of e-commerce in India has been factoring in a number of domestic as well as international challenges, especially at the policy front.
 Even after touching the $ 20 mn mark in sales, and receiving the world’s biggest investment in the sector, India still has to finalize a comprehensive policy for this sector.
-It is in this light that the government decided to set up a think tank to prepare a national framework of e-commerce in April, 2018.
-The think-tank circulated its first draft report to its stakeholders on 30 July, 2018 with the objective of enabling the stakeholders to tap the opportunities that would arise from progressive digitalization of the domestic and global economy.
+It is in this light that the government decided to set up a think tank to prepare a national framework of E-commerce in April 2018.
+The think-tank circulated its first draft report to its stakeholders on 30 July 2018 with the objective of enabling the stakeholders to tap the opportunities that would arise from progressive digitalization of the domestic and global economy.